nfdi4objects/n4o-graph-importer/README.md

 - from (URL or local file in data directory)
 - format

+### GET /collection/:id/receive

+Get latest receive log of a collection.

-### POST /collection/:id/import
+### POST /collection/:id/load

 Load received and processed collection data into the triple store.

+### GET /collection/:id/load

+Get latest load log of a collection.

-### POST /collection/:id/delete
+### POST /collection/:id/remove

-Delete collection data from the knowledge graph and from staging area.
-The collection will still be registered.
+Remove collection data from the knowledge graph and from staging area.

+*The collection will still be registered.*

+### GET /collection/:id/remove

+Get latest remove log of a collection.

 ### GET /terminology

-...
+Return the list of registered terminology metadata.

 ### GET /terminology/:id

-...
+Return metadata of a registered terminology.

+### PUT /terminology/:id

+Add or update metadata of a registered terminology from BARTOC.

+### POST /terminology/:id/receive

+Receive terminology data.

-### GET /terminology/:id/:file
+### GET /terminology/:id/receive

-Returns a file from the staging area of a registered terminology.
+Get latest receive log of a terminology.

 ## Configuration